vt-digital-libraries-platform/FixityEventRule/README.md

 - fixitycheck - Code for this application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for this application code.
 - template.yaml - A template that defines this application's AWS resources.

-The application uses several AWS resources, including Lambda functions, Athema, CloudWatch, and Steps Function.
+The application uses several AWS resources, including Lambda functions, Athema, CloudWatch, and Step Functions.
 These resources are defined in the `template.yaml` file in this project.

 ## Deploy the FixityEventRule application